 |Continuous or discrete||Discrete|

-this representation, create the agent using the
+Create the agent using an

 Q-learning agents use the following training algorithm.
 To configure the training

-algorithm, specify options using
+algorithm, specify options using an

-Initialize the critic Q(S,A) with random values.
+Initialize the critic Q(S,A;ϕ) with random parameter values in ϕ.

 For each training episode:

-Repeat the following for each step of the episode until S is a terminal state:
+Repeat the following for each step of the episode until S is a terminal state.

 For the current observation S, select a random action A with probability ϵ.
 Otherwise, select the action for which the critic value function is greatest.